-Many things can cause your system to go “out of alignment”.
-Hitting curbs, pot holes, bumping into snow banks, concrete parking slabs, and normal wear and tear.
-As your tires break down, they fail to provide the same support which slowly changes the alignment dynamics.
+Many things can cause your system to “go out of alignment”.
+The most common causes are stuff like, hitting curbs, pot holes, concrete parking slabs and just generally hitting uneven surfaces.
+What a lot of people don’t realize is that regular wear and tear can also knock your alignment out of spec.
+As your tires wear down, they fail to provide the same support which slowly changes the alignment dynamics of your suspension.

 How to Align Your Suspension

 Many people ask, “Do I really need to care about the alignment of my suspension/tires?”.
-The answer is yes, this is very important.
+The answer is yes!
+It is very important.
 We will start with why it is important.
 When the alignment of your suspension is off it can and most likely will cause the following problems:

-- Your tires will wear unevenly leaving you with a bumpy and rather annoying ride.
+1. Your tires will wear unevenly leaving you with a bumpy, loud and rather annoying ride.

-- Extended wear on your suspension, brakes, brake shaft, and steering system components.
+2. Extended wear on your suspension, brakes and steering system components.

-- Pulling or pushing to one side of the road which can be very dangerous
+3. Pulling or pushing to one side of the road which can be very dangerous.